Jethet/ironhack-first-project/README.md

 GET YOUR COFFEE is designed for the true coffee lover who will not accept sub-standard quality like McBrownWater or Starbrew Diluted Stuff.
 Lemonade and alcohol, or something like tea, are out of the question.
 The true coffee lover only wants the best: top-quality five-star golden guaranteed high standard coffee!

-GYC challenges the player to carefully watch the line-up of beverages and immediately click on the Best Coffee as soon as this coffee cup enters the view.
-If clicked correctly, the player earns a cup of coffee.
-If wrong, the number of coffee cups earned is reduced by one.
+GYC challenges the player to carefully watch the line-up of beverages and immediately press the space bar as soon as the Best Coffee cup moves under the coffee machine.
+If done correctly, the player earns a cup of coffee.
+If the player misses the coffee machine, the coffee cup moves off the screen and the score is reduced by one.

 If the player gets down to a count of zero coffee cups, the game is over.

 There is a maximum time of one minute, and after that the game is over.

-## Canvas
+## MVP
 The line-up of beverages are moving from right to left at a certain speed.
 The type of beverage is random.

 There is a counter to keep track of the number of coffee cups scored.
 There is an option to play the game again.

+## Backlog
 Optional:
 * speed-o-meter
 * save player's results in an overview